 FRANK MARQUETTE has been involved with hundreds of interactive comedy plays since 1994.
 Performing since the age of 17, Frank has appeared with many theatre groups in New York, Nevada and New Mexico.
 In addition, he has produced, written and emceed variety shows for many charitable causes.
 Frank's on camera work has included national commercials for Konica, a featured role on "Unsolved Mysteries", dozens of local and regional commercials and a key role in the PBS original production, "The Greatest Man in the World".

 KRISTEN MARQUETTE not only specializes in the design and construction of original costumes, she also contributes to the writing of each script.
 While Frank can be seen performing with the troupe, Kristen brings her considerable talents to the backstage area.
 As a professional makeup and hair stylist with 30 years experience, Kristen dresses and prepares each actor before the show and pays attention to all of the details that make each show a success.

-Theatre on the Road and Murder Cafe employ the most professional and experienced actors available and our current troupe includes Jim Keenen, Crystal Tweed, Ellen Pavloff, Jessica Boyd, David Britton, Nanette Dalton, Andrew Benedict, Kim Schneeberger, Steven Giamettei, Cindy Denise, Lauren Thayer, Mike Ralff, Wil Anderson, Fieldina Lee Water and Mike Harelick.
+Theatre on the Road and Murder Cafe employ the most professional and experienced actors available and our current troupe includes Jim Keenen, Crystal Tweed, Ellen Pavloff, Jessica Boyd, David Britton, Lauren Thayer, Nanette Dalton, Andrew Benedict, Kim Schneeberger, Steven Giammattei, Cindy Denise, Lauren Thayer, Mike Ralff, Wil Anderson, Fieldina Lee Water and David Similo.
 Luke Latorre is our technical director.

 "Theatre on the Road presents a surprising mix of quality comedy, drama and music that has filled a niche.
 In some ways this is theatre for people who don't go to the theatre, and they're never disappointed." - Marcy Groll, Hudson, NY